Gluon distributions and mass decompositions of the pion and kaon: Gluon Distributions of Pion and Kaon

 \section{Gluon Distributions of Pion and Kaon}

-Fan and Lin recently showed the determination of the x-dependent pion gluon distribution from LQCD using the pseudo-PDF approach \cite{Fan:2021bcr}.
-Besides, Cui et al. predicted the pion's gluon distribution with continuum Schwinger function methods (CSMs) \cite{Cui:2020tdf}.
-In this work, we present pion and kaon PDFs within uncertainties from a global QCD analysis of the experimental data within the framework of dynamical parton model \cite{Han:2020vjp}.
-Figure \ref{xgluon_pion} displays the normalized pion gluon distribution xg$^{\pi}$(x,Q$^{2}$)/<xg$^{\pi}$> at Q$^{2}$ = 4 GeV$^{2}$ we obtainted, compared with the LQCD \cite{Fan:2021bcr} and DSE \cite{Cui:2020tdf,Cui:2020dlm} calculations.
-The top image in Fig.\ref{xgluon_pion} shows the gluon distribution in the small-$x$ region, and the bottom image in Fig.\ref{xgluon_pion} shows the gluon distribution in the large-$x$ region.
-There is agreement between the three results of gluon distribution on the entire depicted domains after comparison.
-Combined with agreement between our work and other theoretical predictions (LQCD and CSMs) for the pion’s gluon distribution in Fig.\ref{xgluon_pion}, one has evidence to suggest that our gluon distribution of pion obtained from global QCD analysis is also reliable.
+Fan and Lin recently showed the determination of the $x$-dependent pion gluon distribution from LQCD using the pseudo-PDF approach \cite{Fan:2021bcr}.
+Besides, Cui et al. predicted the pion's gluon distribution with CSMs \cite{Cui:2020tdf}.
+In this work, we present pion and kaon PDFs with uncertainties from a global QCD analysis of the experimental data within the framework of dynamical parton model \cite{Han:2020vjp}.
+Figure \ref{xgluon_pion} displays the normalized pion gluon distribution $xg^{\pi}(x,Q^{2})/\left<xg^{\pi}\right>$ at $Q^{2}$ = 4 GeV$^{2}$ from us, compared with the LQCD \cite{Fan:2021bcr} and DSE \cite{Cui:2020tdf,Cui:2020dlm} calculations.
+The top pad in Fig.\ref{xgluon_pion} shows the gluon distribution in the small-$x$ region, and the bottom pad in Fig.\ref{xgluon_pion} shows the gluon distribution in the large-$x$ region.
+There shows agreements among the three results of gluon distribution on the entire depicted domain.
+Judged by the agreement between our work and other theoretical predictions (LQCD and CSMs) for the pion gluon distribution in Fig.\ref{xgluon_pion}, our pion gluon distribution obtained from global QCD analysis is also reliable.

-The pion gluon distribution xg$^{\pi}$(x, Q$^{2}$) we calculated at Q$^{2}$ = 0.61 GeV$^{2}$ is shown in Fig. \ref{xgluon_Tandy}, and compared with gluons from dressed quark \cite{Freese:2021zne} in the pion.
-By comparison, it can be found that our result based on the dynamical parton model is consistent with Freese's result.
-The dressing-gluon is derived from the constituent quarks, so when x$\textless$0.1, the distribution of dressing-gluon decreases.
-For our results, most of the gluon distributions generated under the dynamical parton model are from dressed quarks, but when x$\textless$0.1, our dynamics parton model still has the gluons that are not related to dressed quarks.
+The pion gluon distribution $xg^{\pi}(x, Q^{2})$ we calculated at $Q^{2}$ = 0.61 GeV$^{2}$ is shown in Fig. \ref{xgluon_Tandy}, compared with the gluon distribution from the dressed quark \cite{Freese:2021zne} in the pion.
+By comparison, one sees that our result based on the dynamical parton model is consistent with Freese's result.
+The dressing-gluon is derived from the constituent quarks, thus when $x\textless 0.1$, the distribution of dressing-gluon decreases.
+For our result, most of the gluons generated under the dynamical parton model are from parton splitting process, thus when $x\textless 0.1$, our dynamical parton model still has the gluons which are not related to the dressed quarks.

-Figure \ref{xgluon_Bourrely} shows our pion gluon distribution xg$^{\pi}$(x, Q$^{2}$) at Q$^{2}$ = 10 GeV$^{2}$, compared with pion gluon distributions within the framework of the statistical model from pion-induced Drell-Yan and J/$\psi$ production data in the pion in Ref.\cite{Bourrely:2022mjf}.
+Figure \ref{xgluon_Bourrely} shows our pion gluon distribution $xg^{\pi}(x, Q^{2})$ at $Q^{2}$ = 10 GeV$^{2}$, compared to the pion gluon distribution from the framework of a statistical model fitted to the pion-induced Drell-Yan data and J/$\psi$ production data of the pion \cite{Bourrely:2022mjf}.